niquefa/python-to-cpp-or-java/README.md

 - [ ] Compare the use of set, unordered_set in C++ and TreeSet and HashSet in Java with the sets in python
 - [ ] Compare the use of map, unordered_map in C++ and TreeMap and HashMap in Java with the maps in python

+Feel free to [contribute]([url](https://github.com/firstcontributions/first-contributions)), there is a lot we can do here.

+Also feel free to use this resources as you want.